What is an API?

 Is the AudioSalad API Rate Limited?

-The AudioSalad API is not rate limited at present however it’s usage is monitored.
+The AudioSalad API is not rate limited at present however usage is monitored.
 Third party systems must operate with our guidelines to avoid rate limiting restrictions.

 How long does it take to set up the AudioSalad API?